margotwagner/my-website-academic/content/ski/index.md

 date: "2022-02-04T06:57:00Z"
 subtitle: Ski season on the road
 type: "widget_page"
-headless: false # unsure what this means really..."Homepage is headless, other widget pages are not."
+headless: true # unsure what this means really..."Homepage is headless, other widget pages are not."

 # Optional header image (relative to `assets/media/` folder).